-The Best Curl-Defining Techniques For Natural Hair, According to YouTube
+How to Spiral Curls on Natural Hair, According to YouTube

 Finger Coils Method

-Like the shingling method, you can begin the finger coiling technique by splitting your hair into four sections and split each of those into two sub-sections ( 8 total).
-Next detangle each section (or detangle the entire head beforehand) and apply a curl activator of your choice.
+Like the shingling method, you can begin the finger coiling technique by splitting your hair into four sections and split each of those into two sub-sections (eight total).
+Next, detangle each section (or detangle the entire head beforehand) and apply a curl activator of your choice.
 Take one of your subsections and grab a small piece of hair from it.

 Coat your index finger in a dab of curl activator and twist the strand around it, hold for a few seconds and loosen.
-It doesn’t matter how big or small the curl is; it’s simply a matter of personal preference, although the smaller the curl, the more definition you’ll see overall.
+It doesn’t matter how big or small the curl is; it’s simply a matter of personal preference—although, the smaller the curl, the more definition you’ll see overall.
 After you’re done, you can allow your hair to air-dry.
 This method is also tedious, so save it for a lazy Sunday.

-Two or Three-Strand Twist Out Method
+Two- or Three-Strand Twist-Out Method

-The twist-out is the most popular curl-defining method before it can be done on dry or wet hair.
-When done on wet hair, the results are smaller, spiral-y curls and on heat-styled hair, you can expect to see bigger waves.
+The twist-out is the most popular curl-defining method because it can be done on dry or wet hair.
+When done on wet hair, the results are smaller, spirally curls; and on heat-styled hair, you can expect to see bigger waves.
 Start by separating your hair into three or four sections.
 Take one section and spray it with water or a styler (best option for dry hair) to add moisture.

 Once you’ve detangled with a comb or your fingers, separate a small section within your sub-section and split it into three strands.
 From there, take the strand furthest on the right, rotate it over to the left and repeat until you’ve gotten to the ends.
 Once your entire head is done, wear the twists overnight to really lock in the definition and remove when you wake up.